0

 How Long is a Piece of String?

-• Memory problems (remembering new things, word retrieval)
+• Memory changes (remembering new things, word retrieval)

 • Decreased concentration